o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 			" /SUBSYSTEM:WINDOWS:4.0"]
 	}
 	```

 	>*edit the above for your local lib path: e:\\dev\\libs\\dwt)*
-	*note the required space before the dash in lines 7 and 8 below: " -L+e..."*
+	>*note the required space before the dash in lines 7 and 8 below: " -L+e..."*

-9. Enter the D code for a simple "Hellow World" window using DWT
+1. Enter the D code for a simple "Hellow World" window using DWT
-	a) In the `hello-dwt` project:
+ - in the `hello-dwt` project:
-	b) Open the `app.d` file, and replace the entire contents with the following:
+ - Open the `app.d` file, and replace the entire contents with the following:

 	```d
 	import org.eclipse.swt.widgets.Display;